Itamar Medical: Company overview

-Itamar Medical was founded in 1997 as a developer of devices for assessing vascular defects.
+Itamar Medical was founded in 1995 as a developer of devices for assessing vascular defects.
 Its early products included technology for early detection of heart disease (EndoPAT) and detection of sleep disorders (WatchPAT).

-The company is named after Itamar Yaron (one of the founders' brothers), who was killed in Yom Kippur War when trying to rescue an injured soldier and was later awarded with a Medal of Courage.
-Itamar's headquarter is located in Caesarea, Israel and has offices in the US, Japan and the Netherlands.
+The company is named after Itamar Yaron (one of the founders' brothers), who was killed in the Yom Kippur War when trying to rescue an injured soldier and was awarded with a Medal of Courage.
+Itamar's headquarters is located in Caesarea, Israel, and the company has offices in the US, Japan, and the Netherlands.

-In 2007, the company went public on the Tel Aviv Stock Exchange and the on the Nasdaq.
+In 2007, the company went public on the Tel Aviv Stock Exchange and on the Nasdaq.
 In 2011, the company made its first step on the Indian market.

 In 2012, the company's WatchPAT started being distributed in Russia by Medical Diagnostic Methods.

 In 2020, the company raised $40 million on the NASDAQ and won the SleepTech award for 2020.

 In 2021, the company was acquired by ZOLL Medical Corporation and its stock delisted.